-Contact a Columbus pedestrian accident lawyer at Babin Law if you've been injured.
-We've won millions for previous clients, and you may be entitled to compensation.
+Contact our Columbus pedestrian accident lawyer at Babin Law, LLC if you’ve been injured.
+We’ve won millions for previous clients, and you may be entitled to compensation.
 Free consultation with no upfront costs.

 The physical, emotional, and financial toll of pedestrian-automobile accidents is enormous, and those lucky enough to survive have to go through a lot, which is why many pursue compensation for their losses.
-The Babin Law firm stands with victims and assists clients with getting justice and compensation.
+Babin Law, LLC stands with victims and assists clients with getting justice and compensation.

 The biggest factor in pedestrian accidents is the sheer disparity between the parties involved.
 On one hand, you’ve got an unshielded pedestrian, and on the other, there is a vehicle packing enormous momentum.
 In short, the pedestrian is at a disadvantage in an accident involving a vehicle.